Eye Clinic Admin Supervisor/CVS Program Administrator, IWK Health Centre

 She hopes you have brought your dancing shoes!!!

 IWK Health Centre

-Melanie (Mel) Champagne is the Executive Assistant the Interim Chief Financial Officer, the Director of Strategy & Performance as well as to the Director of Finance at the IWK Health Centre in Halifax, NS.
+Melanie (Mel) Champagne is the Executive Assistant to the Chief Operating Officer, the Director of Strategy & Performance as well as to the Director of Finance at the IWK Health Centre in Halifax, NS.

 Melanie lives in Cole Harbour with her partner Shawn and cat Sumo.
 In her spare time she likes to spend time with family and friends, take in a Zumba class or settle in at home with a good book.

 James Spellos is the President of Meeting U., whose mission is to help people become more productive and comfortable with technology.

 Jim delivers over 150 seminars annually on how to use technology more efficiently.
 In 2015, Jim was named one of the Meeting Industry’s trendsetters by Meetings Focus magazine.
 He is a faculty member at New York University, teaching in the School of Professional and Continuing Studies since 1990.
 He has been honored with both their Award for Teaching Excellence and their Outstanding Service Award.